 Despite the market setback, Dan's focus remains firmly on growth companies.
-He has moderated the portfolio's exposure to growth cyclicals and industrials since we published our initiation note (which used data as at end July 2018).
+He has moderated the portfolio's exposure to growth cyclicals (companies whose earnings are growing faster than the economy but nevertheless are exposed to economic cycles) and industrials, since the initiation note was published (this used data as at end July 2018).
 THRG's exposure to industrials has fallen from 32% to 23% over this period.